felgueres/cs/README.md

-xFind all occurrences of a given string in a character matrix (dfs+backtrack) xGenerate list of possible words from a character matrix (dfs+backtrack) xFind the path between given vertices in a directed graph (dfs+backtrack) Find cost of the shortest path in DAG using one pass of Bellman-Ford
+xFind all occurrences of a given string in a character matrix (dfs+backtrack) xGenerate list of possible words from a character matrix (dfs+backtrack) xFind the path between given vertices in a directed graph (dfs+backtrack) xFind cost of the shortest path in DAG using one pass of Bellman-Ford

 ---
-Monday - Tuesday
-Topological Sort Algorithm for DAG using DFS

-P1 problems
+Strongly Connected Components
-Check if a graph is strongly connected or not using one DFS Traversal Check if given digraph is a DAG (Directed Acyclic Graph) or not Check if given graph is strongly connected or not Check if undirected graph contains cycle or not
+Check if a graph is strongly connected or not using one DFS Traversal Check if given graph is strongly connected or not Check if undirected graph is a Tree (Acyclic Connected Graph) Check if undirected graph contains cycle or **not** Check if given digraph is a DAG (Directed Acyclic Graph) or not

+Check if graph is Bipartite Graph using DFS
 2-Edge Connectivity in a Graph
-Determine if undirected graph is a Tree (Acyclic Connected Graph) Determine if graph is Bipartite Graph using DFS Transitive Closure of a Graph
+Transitive Closure of a Graph
-Lexicographic sorting of given set of keys

-Inorder, Preorder and Postorder Tree Traversal Traverse given directory using BFS
+Inorder, Preorder and Postorder Tree Traversal
-Find the maximum occurring word in a given set of strings (Trie) Find the first k maximum occurring words in a given set of strings
+Find the maximum occurring word in a given set of strings Find the first k maximum occurring words in a given set of strings Lexicographic sorting of given set of keys

 ---